 Information on payment for teaching support roles.

-On the assumption that all applicants have already submitted the Applicant Information form, the Teaching Support Administrator will begin work on setting up your contract with Human Resources.
+On the assumption that all applicants have already submitted the Applicant Information form, the Teaching Support Administrator will begin work on setting up your contract with Human Resources we have been notified that you have been allocated to a role.
 You may need to provide additional passport ID or visa right to work documentation as part of the appointment process.

 The Teaching Support Administrator will contact you once your contract is ready for collection from the Informatics Student Services Office.
 You must sign and return the enclosed paperwork by the stipulated deadline, otherwise your contract will not be valid.
 Please ensure that you complete this paperwork as quickly as possible so that your contract can be finalised.
 Please note that any subsequent timesheet claims will only be accepted once you signed your contract and this has been returned to HR.